Jesse Browner

 Jesse Browner (born March 30, 1961) is an American novelist, essayist, and translator.
-His work has appeared in Nest (magazine), Food & Wine, Gastronomica, New York (magazine), The New York Times Book Review and Poets & Writers.
+His work has appeared in Nest, Food & Wine, Gastronomica, New York, The New York Times Book Review and Poets & Writers.
 His books have been published in the United States, France, Italy, Poland, Germany and the Netherlands.

 Life

 Browner was born in New York City and grew up there and in Europe.
 He is a 1983 graduate of Bard College, where he earned a B.A. in English.
+He is married to notable book editor and publisher Judy Clain with whom he shares two daughters.